shark02807/numbers-to-words/README.md

 # NUMBERS-TO-WORDS-CLI

 A CLI tool for converting the number into grammatically correct English words.
-Currently supports numbers from 0 to 1,000,000.
+Currently supports numbers from 0 to 999 trillion (up to 1,000,000 by default limit).

 ## Installation